The Ultimate Guide to Hip Pain Relief

 The labrum is a cartilage ring that surrounds the edge of the hip joint.
 The purpose of the labrum is to firmly hold the thigh bone ball in the hip’s socket.
 Trauma, repetitive motions, and hereditary conditions can all cause painful tears in the labrum.

 Hip labral tears are increasingly being recognized as a cause of pain and catching sensations in the joint.
-Often hip arthroscopy is a treatment option, if non surgical treatment does not work.
+Often hip arthroscopy is a treatment option, if non-surgical treatment does not work.

 Stress Fractures of the Hip